 Deeper relationships with customers: If you demonstrate you understand your customers and can effectively personalize marketing campaigns to their needs, challenges, and opportunities, the relationship with that customer deepens, which likely provides more collaboration opportunities down the road.
 Also, given the proliferation of professional networking websites like LinkedIn, creating a meaningful relationship with a customer can open up new opportunities via referrals, word of mouth, and networking.

 Gives your company an identity or face: If today’s thriving cottage industry via sites like Etsy or others has demonstrated anything, it’s that the average consumer would instead buy products or services from a company with an identity or face as opposed to a nameless conglomerate.
 Personalization of your marketing content makes your consumers feel more connected to your products and services and makes them feel ‘at home’ when browsing your website, engaging with your social media, or working with your sales and product team to complete transactions.

 Blending Automation And Personalization

 It’s easy to think of automation and personalization in today’s marketing landscape as two distinct arenas; in fact, where marketing managers most often get into trouble is by conceiving automation and personalization as a zero-sum game where only one of the two can reign supreme.
-But the truth more closely resembles a blend of both automation (the tools, the power, the amplification) and personalization (demonstrating your ability to truly know and understand the customer) that rules the day.
-While automation helps companies identify new audiences, place them in more accurate and definable buckets, and engage with them more efficiently, the personalization of content and messaging is what coaxes the consumer through the buyer’s journey.
+But the truth resembles a blend of both automation (the tools, the power, the amplification) and personalization (demonstrating your ability to know and understand the customer truly) that rules the day.
+While automation helps companies identify new audiences, place them in more accurate and definable buckets, and engage with them more efficiently, the personalization of content and messaging coaxes the consumer through the buyer’s journey.

 If automation is the vehicle in which a customer travels, personalization is the driver ferrying the customer from Point A to Point B, and companies need both a robust, reliable vehicle and a skilled, personable driver for successful passage.